 Premera members have many different drug benefit options with our plans.
-You pay a designated copay or coinsurance, depending on the “level” the drug is assigned to.
-If you're not sure what prescription coverage you have, or if you have a different benefit than what is shown here, log into Premera.com, check your benefits booklet for complete details or contact Customer Service.
+They pay a designated copay or coinsurance, depending on the “level” the drug is assigned to.

 Lowest cost.
 Generic drugs are as effective, safe and high quality as their brand-name counterparts, yet less expensive.

 Learn more about generic drugs

 Moderate cost.
 Considered “preferred” when there is no generic, and because of their value and effectiveness.

 Often have Level 1 or Level 2 alternatives.
 These drugs may be more expensive than their alternatives in Level 1 or Level 2.
 Also includes new drugs not yet reviewed for their safety and effectiveness.

 Considered “preferred” when there is no generic, and because of their value and effectiveness.

 A single-level drug benefit is usually part of a major medical or HSA-qualified high deductible health plan.

 If you have a plan with a single coinsurance, it usually has an upfront combined medical and pharmacy deductible.
 Once you meet your deductible, you will pay a flat coinsurance for the remainder of the year for your medications.